 For a less challenging but equally rewarding trek, you can experience the thrill of walking through the sweeping savannahs and along the escarpment of the Great Rift Valley in northern Tanzania.
 Venturing with fully qualified guides into the wildlife-rich national parks, every animal sighting, every sound and every smell is accentuated by the fact that you’re on foot, well away from the beaten tourist trails and far from vehicle engine noise.
 You will come home feeling you’ve connected with the real Africa.

 Find a trip

-Walking and Trekking Tours in Tanzania
+Walking and Trekking Trips in Tanzania

 With Africa’s highest mountain, Kilimanjaro, and some of the most famous savannah gamelands in the world at Lake Manyara, Tarangiri and Ngorongoro, Tanzania has plenty to offer to walkers and trekkers.